What is cultivated meat?

 Pilot-scale facilities represent the first major scale-up progress

-Scaling up a bioprocess generally takes place in three separate phases: lab-scale, pilot-scale, and demonstration or commercial scale.
-As cultivated meat companies move into their pilot-scale facilities, they will face the challenge of designing efficient, fit-for-purpose bioprocesses that can either scale up to sizes that dwarf existing animal cell culture facilities or scale out using processes and facility designs that are portable.
+Scaling up cultivated meat occurs in several separate phases: R&D, bench-scale, pre-pilot, pilot, industrial, and commodity scale.
+Many companies are currently moving into pilot-scale facilities, where bioreactor volumes can range from approximately 100 to 1000 liters, with at least one company reaching 15,000 liter volumes by the end of 2024.
+As cultivated meat companies move beyond pilot facilities, they will face the challenge of designing efficient, fit-for-purpose bioprocesses that can either scale up to sizes that dwarf existing animal cell culture facilities or scale out using portable processes and facility designs.

-Insights into potential bottlenecks for these facilities can be gained by funding open-access techno-economic models and facility blueprints with an eye toward both regulatory and sustainability considerations.
+Funding open-access techno-economic models and facility blueprints, with an eye toward regulatory and sustainability considerations, can provide insights into potential bottlenecks for these facilities.
 Once achieved, a menu of flexible financing options for the large capital expenditures for future facilities will be needed.
 The formation of co-development manufacturing organizations (CDMOs) may also assist cultivated meat manufacturers by removing technical, financial, and capacity burdens.

 Planning for success

 Research into other aspects of the bioprocess design will also be important.
-Cultivated meat manufacturers will need to be equipped with state-of-the-art sensor equipment, ideally integrated into the bioreactors themselves.
-Companies will also need to develop processes that are amenable to automation, medium recycling, and waste stream valorization to maximize their efficiencies.
+Cultivated meat manufacturers must be equipped with state-of-the-art sensor equipment, ideally integrated into the bioreactors themselves.
+These sensors can collect numerous continuous data points, enabling machine learning and artificial intelligence to aid in process optimization.
+Companies must also develop processes amenable to automation, medium recycling, and waste stream valorization to maximize efficiency.
 Maintaining sterile cultures in a food-grade facility will also be crucial to success.

-The differentiation, maturation, and harvesting of cells for cultivated meat is likely to require unique innovations and bioreactor designs that address specific challenges for each of these phases.
-Success in these areas may be bolstered by interdisciplinary groups of biologists and engineers that have access to research centers equipped with pilot-scale capabilities that can serve as a testing ground for new technologies.
+The differentiation, maturation, and harvesting of cells for cultivated meat will likely require unique innovations and bioreactor designs that address specific challenges for each phase.
+Success in these areas may be bolstered by interdisciplinary groups of biologists and engineers with access to research centers equipped with pilot-scale capabilities that can serve as a testing ground for new technologies.

 What’s next for bioprocess design?

-The size and growth of the cultivated meat industry beyond the next decade will be largely determined by the implementation of innovative bioprocess designs that form the basis of facility design and their operation.
-Producing volumes that capture just one percent of the global meat market will require extensive new infrastructure that can be supported by governments, multinational corporations, meat and life science industry incumbents, and a diverse and interdisciplinary workforce.
+Innovative bioprocess and facility designs will be needed to support the growth of the cultivated meat industry beyond the next decade.
+Producing volumes that capture just 1 percent of the global meat market will require extensive new infrastructure that governments, multinational corporations, meat and life science industry incumbents, and a diverse and interdisciplinary workforce can support.

 A maximized positive impact on the planet will also depend on future facilities being co-located near renewable energy sources.
-Other important aspects include easy access to raw materials, job opportunities that are equitable across rural and urban economies, and product access that is not limited to wealthy nations.
+Other important aspects include easy access to raw materials, equitable job opportunities across rural and urban economies, and product access not limited to wealthy nations.

 Check out additional reading and resources

-Discover papers, GFI resources, ongoing research projects, and research opportunities related to bioprocess design.
+Discover papers, resources, ongoing research projects, and research opportunities related to bioprocess design.

 GFI resources